BioJulia/PopGen.jl/docs/io/genepop.md

 - First line is a comment (and skipped)
 - Loci are listed after first line as one-per-line without commas or in single comma-separated row
-- A line with a particular keyword must delimit populations
+- A line with a particular and consistent keyword must delimit populations
 - **Must** be the same word each time and not a unique population name
-- File is **tab** delimited
+- File is **tab** delimited or **space** delimited, but not both

 ### formatting examples